JimengShi/DL/README.md

 - This course also teaches you how Deep Learning actually works, rather than presenting only a cursory or surface-level description.
 So after completing it, you will be able to apply deep learning to a your own applications.
 If you are looking for a job in AI, after this course you will also be able to answer basic interview questions.

-**Improving Deep Neural Networks: Hyperparameter tuning, Regularization and Optimization**
+**2. Improving Deep Neural Networks: Hyperparameter tuning, Regularization and Optimization**

 When you finish this class, you will:
 - Understand industry best-practices for building deep learning applications.